opensafely/documentation/docs/getting-started.md

 === "Web browser (online)"

     The study will already be prepared to run.
-Run the `opensafely` commands in the "terminal" available at the bottom-right of the Gitpod workspace.
+Run the `opensafely` commands in the terminal available at the bottom-right of the Gitpod workspace.

 === "Windows (local)"